 You need to find an excersise you like not just that you think will work!
 I tried the gym hated it and gave up, i then remembered i loved swimming when i was younger and nothing has changed … 1 hour 3 times a week = about 300 cals a session i also love to walk so on the week-ends i find somewhere and go for a long walk.

 Sorry about such a long post.

 Dont give up, you will get there and remember this will not happen overnight and you should only be doing this for yourself to make you more happy with you.posted about 7 years ago

 Well since you feel a difference but your number is not going down, might be because you’re probably gaining more muscle… Muscle weighs more than fat, so if you’ve lost fat it might not yet be visable on the scale… Don’t worry about your weight so much.
 Focuse on eating healthy and doing excersise you enjoy.

 Doing fun activities is a good way to keep yourself motivated.
 It’s hard to lose weight, so try making the exercise part as much fun as possible.
 Don’t go on a crazy diet that helps you lose weight quickly, but that you’re not able to stick with…You’ll end up putting double the amount of weight you lost back on… Try to become used to a diet you can keep after you’ve lost the weight…Don’t cut out important foods.

 Have a healthy body image, don’t become super unhealthy anorexic skinny.
 Know that you are fantastic no matter what size your are.
-Good luck :)posted over 3 years ago
+Good luck :)posted about 7 years ago